Skip to content

 Example: 909, 5085, 8199, 9369 etc. are divisible by 9.
 Consider 909 (9 + 0 + 9 = 18).
 18 is divisible by 9(18 = 9 × 2).
 Therefore, 909 is also divisible by 9.

-Note A number that is divisible by 9 also divisible by 3, but a number that is divisible by 3 does not have surety that it is divisible by 9.
+Note that Ais number that is divisible by 9 is also divisible by 3, but a number that is not divisible by 3 does not have certainty that it is divisible by 9.

 Example: 18 is divisible by both 3 and 9 but 51 is divisible only by 3, can't be divisible by 9.